vembrane/vembrane/README.md

 options:
   -h, --help            show this help message and exit --annotation-key FIELDNAME, -k FIELDNAME
                         The INFO key for the annotation field.
-Defaults to "ANN".
+This defaults to "ANN", but tools might use other field names.
+For example, default VEP annotations can be parsed by setting "CSQ" here.
   --output OUTPUT, -o OUTPUT
                         Output file.
 If not specified, output is written to STDOUT.
   --output-fmt {json,jsonl,yaml}